CP1404/Practicals/prac_08/README.md

 Test Taxi
 ---------

-Create a separate file, taxi\_test.py, to try out your taxi (don't write client code in class files).
+Create a separate file, taxi_test.py, to try out your taxi (don't write client code in class files).

 Write lines of code for each of the following (**hint**: use the methods available in the Taxi class):

-1. Create a new taxi with name "Prius 1", 100 units of fuel and price of \$1.23/km
+1. Create a new taxi with name "Prius 1", 100 units of fuel and price of $1.23/km

 2. Drive the taxi 40km

-3. Print the taxi\'s details and the current fare
+3. Print the taxi's details and the current fare

 4. Restart the meter (start a new fare) and then drive the car 100km